-(a) Critical accounting estimates

-Valuation of share-based payments and warrants
+- (a) Critical accounting estimates - i.
+Valuation of share-based payments and warrants ii.
+Asset retirement obligation

 When options and warrants are issued, the Company calculates their estimated fair value using the Black-Scholes valuation model.
 The Company uses its historical stock prices to determine volatility and historical exercise terms to determine expected lives to arrive at the inputs that are used in the valuation model to calculate the fair value of the option or warrant.